peakwinter/sylow/README.md

 ### Notes

-A precommit hook runs before every commit, to make sure all tests pass and that code coverage is not too low.

 The development server uses a live reload system, meaning changes you make to server-side files should cause the server to restart, whether you use Docker or a manual installation.

-If you use both the local and the Docker versions alternately, you may also need to change the `precommit` hook in your `package.json` to use either the local method of testing or the Dockerized one.
+A precommit hook runs before every push, to make sure all tests pass and that code coverage is not too low.
+If you use both the local and the Docker versions alternately, you may also need to change the `prepush` hook in your `package.json` to use either the local method of testing or the Dockerized one.